Taimoor0217/celebirthday/readme.md

 - Integrate Dolby's different audio/video filters and permissions in the conference.
 - Improve the overall security of the Application.
 - Allow social login and calendar integrations

+## Attributions
+- Most of the assets ( images, vectors and gifs have been taken from https://www.vecteezy.com/.
+Any mis-attribution will be duly entertained and modified
+- CSS cake animation from https://codepen.io/JensJ/pen/MzZrbw